About Jaisalmer Tour

 Indeed there is an airport at Jaisalmer, but Indian military regulates it.
 Jaisalmer is quite close to the India-Pakistan international border.
 Naturally, you will spot many soldiers in the city.
 Besides, only chartered planes can land at the airport of Jaisalmer.
 Therefore, your only option is to fly to Jodhpur.

-Detailed Jaisalmer Itinerary
+Jaisalmer Tour Detailed Itinerary

 Today is important for everyone as we are going to explore the desert for about 10kms on camel back.
 On the journey we visit multiple villages and we reach our destination to end our day with camp fire at “Thar Desert” for dinner and overnight stay.